eoyilmaz/displaycal-py3/docs/install_instructions_windows.md

 ----------------------

-We now have a proper [installer](https://www.github.com/eoyilmaz/displaycal-py3/releases) for Windows and this is the preffered way of running DisplayCAL under Windows (unless you want to test the latest code).
+We now have a proper [installer](https://www.github.com/eoyilmaz/displaycal-py3/releases) for Windows and this is the preferred way of running DisplayCAL under Windows (unless you want to test the latest code).

 Install through PyPI